NixOS/nix/doc/manual/src/command-ref/env-common.md

     `nix-shell`.
 It can have the values `pure` or `impure`.

   - [`NIX_PATH`]{#env-NIX_PATH}\
-    A colon-separated list of directories used to look up Nix expressions enclosed in angle brackets (i.e., `<path>`), e.g. `/home/eelco/Dev:/etc/nixos`.
+    A colon-separated list of directories used to look up the location of Nix expressions enclosed in angle brackets (i.e., `<path>`), e.g. `/home/eelco/Dev:/etc/nixos`.
 It can be extended using the `-I` option.
 For more information about the semantics of the Nix